Torn Cartilage In Knee: How to determine the compensation payout you can claim

 You have mainly pointed to the torn cartilage in your knee as your primary injury.
 You should however consider all physical injuries and any psychological injuries, so you should properly reported these to the treating medical authorities.

-Earlier we explained you will need of an independent medical report to assess your injuries – this report will not only determined what injuries were as a result of your car accident, but also set out the full extent of your torn cartilage injury setting out in a prognosis any likely ongoing problems plus possible time periods for recovery.
+Earlier we explained you will need of an independent medical report to assess your injuries – this report will not only determine what injuries were as a result of your car accident, but also set out the full extent of your torn cartilage injury setting out in a prognosis any likely ongoing problems plus possible time periods for recovery.